infojunkie/qobuz-dlp.py/README.md

 # qobuz-dlp
-Search, explore and download Lossless and Hi-Res music from [Qobuz](https://www.qobuz.com/).
+A complete lossless and hi-res music downloader for [Qobuz](https://www.qobuz.com/).

 This is a fork of the [original repo which has gone unmaintained](https://github.com/vitiko98/qobuz-dl).